 Enrollment for Spring 2020 will begin in Fall 2019, according to students' specified course registration dates.
-This program is open to all undergraduate and graduate students.
+This program is open to all undergraduate, graduate, and professional students.

 Students will participate in the overnight service immersion experience from March 14-19, 2020 (spring break) in their designated team location as part of the course requirements.

 The final presentations for the course will occur on Monday, April 6 from 5:00 - 6:15 pm and Tuesday, April 7 from 12:30 - 1:45 pm in the Iowa Memorial Union and are open to the public.

 To cover most costs associated with this trip (travel, lodging, meals, activities, etc.), the course includes a $175 fee.
 A limited number of need-based fee waivers are available.
 Students interested in applying for the fee waiver should email DSL-HSB@uiowa.edu.

 Thank you to our generous sponsors: Center for Diversity & Enrichment, College of Education Teacher Leader Center, Environmental Health Sciences Research Center, Food Pantry at Iowa, Nonprofit Leadership & Philanthropy Certificate, Dance Marathon, Fraternity & Sorority Life, Tippie College of Business, UI Center for Advancement, University of Iowa Student Government, and Women in Science & Engineering.
 We are grateful for these wonderful campus partners!